jonathan9879/your-own-project/Project.md

 # How is it like working at the Big Tech Companies?

 I will try to analyse how it is liketo working in one of the biggest tech companies available.
+My main motivation is that soon I will be job searching and I want to know what is the standards, main positives and negatives of tech companies, etc...
+And what better than to compare to the biggest ones.

 # Possible focus points
 Where should I work if I don't want to leave far from Barcelona?